ACA & Medicare are both hot topics in the insurance industry. Most people have one or the other to cover healthcare expenses.

 Raising the bar for hospital standards

-Every 3 years Medicare hospitals undergo review; this is done either by CMS or the State to make certain the facility is providing acceptable care.
-In addition, the Hospital Readmission Reduction Program reduces the Medicare reimbursement rate for the hospital with higher than expected readmission rates.
+Every three years, Medicare hospitals undergo review; this is done either by CMS or the State to make sure the facility is giving adequate care.
+Also, the Hospital Readmission Reduction Program reduces the reimbursement rate for the hospital with higher than expected readmission rates.

-As a Medicare beneficiary with Original Medicare, meaning if you have Medicare Parts A and B then you have met the ACA requirements and you have the required coverage.
-You will not be charged a penalty.
+As a beneficiary with Original Medicare, meaning if you have Parts A and B, then you have met the ACA terms, and you have coverage.
+You won’t get a penalty.

-If you only have Medicare Part A (the hospital insurance), then you have met the minimum amount of coverage will not be imposed a fee.
+If you only have Part A, then you have met the minimum amount of coverage without a fee.

 Expanded preventive care benefits

 The biggest “win” with the passing of the Affordable Care Act has been the coverage for preventive care.
-Also, Medicare beneficiaries along with all insured persons that have a qualifying ACA plan can now appreciate screenings and wellness visits with a zero copay.
+Also, beneficiaries, along with all insured persons that have a qualifying ACA plan, can now appreciate screenings and wellness visits with a zero copay.

 Screenings now cover: